yomorun/yomo-vhq-backend/README.md

 2021/06/07 22:33:18 Starting socket.io server...
 ```

 This example uses [Macrometa KV Datastore](https://www.macrometa.com/products/nosql/kv) to store the global state, you can signup a macrometa and create a K/V collection (`VHQ`) for testing.
+Then you can generate a new [API key](https://gdn.paas.macrometa.io/#accounts/apikeys) in your Macrometa account and set it to the environment variable `MACROMETA_API_KEY`.

 ### 4. Run the frontend project